 The main character was conceived by this way in The Beast Within.
 As an adult, he starts developing his father's... traits.

 The hero in Grave Of The Vampire is an example.

 In Dagon, everyone is a child of Dagon, whether the mother wants it or not.

 In The Prey, the Final Girl is captured by the killer and the film ends with her giving birth to his child.

 The title character of the Rika series is half-American, half-Japanese; her mother was raped by soldiers on leave from the Korean War.

-Two of the cast of House Of The Wolf Man come to realization that every invited member in the house are related to each other, as their mothers were "attacked" by the same assailant in the past, with them as the result.
+Two of the cast of House of the Wolf Man come to the realization that every invited member in the house is related to each other, as their mothers were all raped by the same assailant in the past, with them as the result.
 Except for the Chapel twins, who were adopted.

 Katherine from the film Chinatown, who is revealed to be the sister and the daughter of Mrs. Mulwray.
 Noah Cross takes on the status of a true monster immediately following this reveal.